NigeriaOfficial Name: Federal Republic of Nigeria

-Special Circumstances: The local currency, the Naira, is non-convertible.
+Currency: The local currency, the Naira, is non-convertible.
 Obtaining U.S. dollars is increasingly difficult.
 Visitors should expect to pay most bills in cash.
-This makes travelers an attractive target for criminals.

-Most banks do not cash traveler’s checks.
+Traveler’s Checks: Most banks do not cash traveler’s checks.
 Inter-bank transfers are often difficult to accomplish.
-Though money transfer services are availabe, money may only be transferred from abroad to Nigeria.
+Though money transfer services are available, money may only be transferred from abroad to Nigeria.

 Photography: It is illegal to take photos or videos in/around

 - near military installations/operations

 Faith-Based Travelers: See our following webpages for details:

 - International Religious Freedom Report – see country reports